Karaite-Jewish-Learning-Center/new_karaite/newkaraites/docs/ssh-agent.md

-### Github changed is policy, now it does not allow login with passwords, so a ssh certificate must be used
+### GitHub changed is policy, now it does not allow login with passwords, so an ssh certificate must be used

 #### config the ssh-agent to run on ssh login